veracruz-project/veracruz-examples/i-poc/README.md

 ### Hugepages on nitro nodes

 * Nitro nodes require higepages enabled in the kernel.
-  * Creata a file /etc/sysctl.d/99-hugepages.conf with the contents below.
+  * Create a file /etc/sysctl.d/99-hugepages.conf with the contents below.
 The example uses up to 2.2GB (2@MB pages * 1100 pages)
    ```
    vm.nr_hugepages=1100
    ```
-  * to enable a current running kernl the following command can be used
+  * to enable a current running kernel the following command can be used
    ```bash
    sysctl -w vm.nr_hugepages=1100
    ```
-  * Udate the /etc/nitro_enclaves/allocator.yaml with the size t is smaller or equal to the size allocated for hughpages
+  * Update the /etc/nitro_enclaves/allocator.yaml with the size t is smaller or equal to the size allocated for hugepages

 ## Veracruz services